What is PTSD?

 Avoiding places, people, or objects that are reminders of the trauma

-May look like taking pains to avoid seeing a certain building where the event occurred, or getting rid of clothes that were worn during the event.
+This may look like taking pains to avoid seeing a certain building where the event occurred, or getting rid of clothes that were worn during the event.
 Some may avoid loved ones that were present during the trauma.

 Inability to recall important parts of the traumatic event